Vanshaj-7/jewelkraft.ai/README.md

 ## Development

 To enable DALL·E image generation you will need an OpenAI API key.
-Set the `OPENAI_API_KEY` environment variable before starting the backend.
+Copy `.env.example` to `.env` and set the `OPENAI_API_KEY` variable before starting the backend.
 ## Tests

 Run lint and build to verify the project: